Our Leadership and Faculty

 Nate Shurden completed undergraduate work at King’s Meadow Study Center/Bannockburn Fellowship and holds an M.Div. from Reformed Theological Seminary in Jackson, MS. While in seminary, Nate served at First Presbyterian Church Jackson in the Christian Education Dept. and as Assistant Editor for reformation21, the online magazine of the Alliance of Confessing Evangelicals.
 Pastor Shurden has taught Old Testament at Belhaven University and served as Minister of Discipleship and Young Adults at FPC Jackson for three years before moving to Franklin in 2010 to help plant Cornerstone Presbyterian Church.
 Nate and Christy Shurden have four children.

-Allison Burr is the newest adjunct faculty member at New College Franklin.
+Allison Burr is an adjunct faculty member at New College Franklin.
 She graduated summa cum laude from Simpson College with a B.A. in history, and has completed postgraduate work at The College of William and Mary in the areas of early American history and literature.
 Currently, she is pursuing her Master’s in Theological Studies from Reformed Theological Seminary.

 Mrs. Burr writes about theology and domesticity, and creates webinars for other women interested in those areas, via her ministry of TruthBeautyGoodness.net.
 She also guest posts from time to time at CiRCE and Desiring God.